General Guidelines for when your student should Not Report to School

 Conjunctivitis (Pink Eye)

-Following a diagnosis of conjunctivitis, the child may return to school 24 hours after the first dose of prescribed medication is administered.
+Following a diagnosis of conjunctivitis, the child may return to school 24 hours after the first dose of prescribed medication is administered or with a note from the physician.

 Diarrhea and vomiting